View courses in

 Gives students an in-depth understanding of issues confronting national wine industries and how these issues relate to the U.S. and local wine trade.
 Students develop understanding and professional skills by researching assigned topics, participating in teacher-led discussions, and tasting numerous wines under the guidance of instructors.
 Specialists in the wine trade visit to contribute their expertise and provide an interface to the trade.
 Students share independent research with classmates by giving presentations and researching relevant topics which highlight issues currently facing the wine industry.
 The format of this course requires students to do independent research, which may be presented in class and/or submitted in the form of an essay.

-MET ML 655: Starting a Food Business
+MET ML 655: Planning a Food Business

 MET ML 671: Food and Visual Culture